-"Our industry stands shoulder to shoulder with Ukraine and probably employs more Ukrainian citizens than most in Europe.
-ECG, The Association of European Vehicle Logistics is raising funds to support those of our members who are very actively engaged in the growing humanitarian crisis.
+Our industry stands shoulder to shoulder with Ukraine and probably employs more Ukrainian citizens than most in Europe.
+ECG is raising funds to support those of our members who are very actively engaged in the growing humanitarian crisis.
 At the same time the sector is experiencing extremely serious impacts on several fronts which need to be mitigated.
 The result is a third successive year of crisis following Covid and the microchip shortages.